 A lot of us are not willing to give up our length.
 We recommend getting a trim or a light dusting, taking very little off the ends every 6 weeks to help stop your ends from splitting all the way up your hair strand.

-Check out the Madison Reed Field Guide to Hair every other Monday for more insider knowledge and tips.
+Check out the Madison Reed Field Guide to Hair Color every other Monday for more insider knowledge and tips.

 Next time: Professional Tips for Straight Hair Care